isalin/TBbard/README.md

 **Q: Why is the layout so weird?**

-A: Because there are so many international layouts, and this way they should all be supported (hopefully).
+A: Because there are so many international keyboardlayouts, and this way they should all be supported (hopefully).

 ## Syntax